 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Rome to Milan by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Rome and Milan is 3 hours and 34 minutes and the fastest journey time is 2 hours and 52 minutes.
-On an average weekday, there are 35 trains per day travelling from Rome to Milan.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Rome and Milan is 3 hours and 24 minutes, with around 49 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Rome to Milan without having to change trains.
-There are 32 direct trains from Rome to Milan.
+There are 47 direct trains from Rome to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.